Protesters clash with police as ministers to meet to discuss potential disorder

 Prime Minister Sir Keir Starmer later condemned “thugs” who had travelled to the town to cause unrest.

-The unrest poses the biggest challenge yet of Sir Keir’s premiership, evoking the scale of public disorder last seen during the 2011 riots.
+The unrest poses the biggest challenge yet to Sir Keir’s premiership, evoking the scale of public disorder last seen during the 2011 riots.